Psalm 45:6 “Your throne, O God, is forever and ever;

 We have been given the scepter of Righteousness

 When we come before the Father, we have been made acceptable by the Son.
 We need not fear God’s wrath because we have received the scepter of grace bestowed upon all who have rejoiced in Him.

 To those who have rejected the Son, the scepter has become the rod of justice upon all who are at enmity with the Father.
 The sin of the rebellious begs for justice and the only justice to be had will be taken from their very lives.

-The scepter of God’s favor is stretched forth to all who would receive it, I hope you have been touched today.
+The scepter of God’s favor is stretched forth to all who would receive it—I hope you have known His touch.